bvi1994/marko-giphy-keyboard/tutorial.md

 Okay, we just added bunch of new code, some of which you have never seen.
 Lets go over code we have just added.

-The two import statement are just what they are.
-We will be removing them at a later time.
+The two import statement are just what they are; they will be moved later.
 We have already explained what `onCreate` and `state` are.
 In this case, we are just initalizing the state properties to the following values. `this.getGifs()` called `getGifs()` when the component loads.

 `getGifs()` basically makes a request to the given address and parameters using `node-fetch`.
 When the [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) returns successful, it then changes the `giphyResponse` property of the state.
 If not, an error is loggeed.